spring-io/initializr/README.md

 Alternatively, download a suitable binary for your platform from [Pivotal Web Services](https://console.run.pivotal.io/tools).

-To help avoid a timeout on startup you should upload all the dependencies.
-You can get those locally by running `spring grab`:

-    $ spring jar app.groovy

-this will create a local directory `repository/` with all the jar dependencies.
-Then when you `cf push` they will be uploaded and used.

 An example Cloud Foundry `manifest.yml` file is provided.
 You should ensure that the application name and URL (name and host values) are suitable for your environment before running `cf push`.

-Alternatively you can jar up the app and make it executable in any environment.
+You can jar up the app and make it executable in any environment.
 Care is needed with the includes and excludes:

     $ version=1.1.5.RELEASE
     $ wget -O spring.zip https://repo.spring.io/org/springframework/boot/spring-boot-cli/${version}/spring-boot-cli-${version}-bin.zip
     $ spring jar --include '+spring.zip' start.jar app.groovy

+To deploy on Cloudfoundry:

     $ cf push start -p start.jar -n start-<space>

 Where `<space>` is the name of the space.
 As a failsafe, and a